bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

 ### Premise

-For Advent of Code 2015, the premise is that Santa's weather machine can't produce snow because it lacks the ***stars*** required.
+For Advent of Code 2015, the premise is that Santa's weather machine can't produce snow because it lacks the stars required.
 Each programming part you solve earns a star and collect 50 (2 for each day) gives you enough to power the snow machine.
 Let's see if I can save Christmas with CUDA.

 ## [Day 1: Not Quite Lisp](https://adventofcode.com/2015/day/1)

 ### Part 1

 This problem boiled down to evaluating a string consisting of opening and closing parentheses, `+1` for each opening parenthesis in the string and `-1` for each closing parenthesis.
-Since it was all I seen so far, I decided to adapt the vector addition example to tackle this problem.
-The core device code (with multiple threads and multiple blocks) for summing two vectors , `a` and `b`, into the resultant vector `c` is
+I decided to adapt the vector addition example to tackle this problem, since it was the only thing I had so far.
+For that problem, the core device code (with multiple threads and multiple blocks) for summing two vectors , `a` and `b`, into the resultant vector `c` is

 ```c++
 int index = threadIdx.x + blockIdx.x * blockDim.x;